 Over the years, I’ve helped numerous clients save money on taxes, increase profits and build their credibility by guiding them through the process of choosing the right business structure for the stage they’re in.
 The right structure at the right time can mean the difference between a successful and unsuccessful business.

 There are various types of structures for a small business, all with benefits and drawbacks.
-Some of the most common are sole traders, partnerships, Limited Liability Partnerships, and limited companies.
+Some of the most common are sole traders, partnerships, limited liability partnerships (LLP), and limited companies.
 We’ll take a look at each structure so you’ll have a better idea of what makes sense for you.
 Of course, a professional can advise you best, but it’s good to have a basic overview.

-Limited Liability Partnership — A Limited Liability Partnership (LLP) is an alternative business option that brings all of the benefits of limited liability, it also allows the flexibility when organising an internal structure.
+A LLP is an alternative business option that brings all of the benefits of limited liability, it also allows the flexibility when organising an internal structure.
 In an LLP, one partner is not responsible or liable for another partner’s misconduct or negligence.

 With incorporated structures, there are extra responsibilities that company directors have.
 Directors must abide by the Companies Act 2006, and must exercise reasonable skill, care and diligence.
 Directors must also act in the interest of the company and not themselves.
 Limited Companies are also required to keep very good records, more so than a sole trader or partnership.
 This is the director’s responsibility and failure to do so can see the director held personally accountable.